HSUPipeline/Overview/README.md

 ### Spiketools

 The [spiketools](https://github.com/spiketools/spiketools)
-module is an open-source collection of analysis tools for working with single-unit activity, specifically designed for analyzing human data.
+module is an open-source collection of analysis tools for working with single-neuron activity, specifically designed for analyzing human data.

 Spiketools implements general analysis code, which can be used for analyzing data across tasks and contexts.